mysql/mysql-utilities/doc/man/mysqldiff.rst

 NOTES
 -----

-The login user must have the appropriate read permissions for all objects to be compared.
+You must provide connection parameters (user, host, password, and so forth) for an account that has the appropriate privileges to access all objects to be compared.

 The SQL transformation feature has the following known limitations: